UMGW 20x15x7 [M4] GW / N38

 bulk discounts:

-Call us tel: +48 22 499 98 98 or get in touch through contact form on the contact page.
-You can check the power as well as the shape of neodymium magnets in our magnetic mass calculator magnetic mass calculator
+Call us tel: +48 22 499 98 98 or write via form on our website.
+You can check the power and the shape of neodymium magnets in our magnetic mass calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.